Province of Catania

-It was replaced by the Metropolitan City of Catania starting from 4 August 2015.
+It was replaced by the Metropolitan City of Catania starting from August 4, 2013.

 History

-The Province of Catania was founded by Greeks, in 729 B.C.
-It was conquered by the Roman, in the First Punic War, in 263 BC.
+The area of Catania was founded by Greeks in 729 BC.
+It was conquered by the Romans in the First Punic War, in 263 BC.
 It had experienced many volcanic eruptions from the Mount Etna, of which the first eruption was recorded in 475 BC.
 It was hit by a devastating earthquake in 1169, which caused an estimated death toll of about 15,000 people in the city of Catania alone.
 In 1669, it was also affected by the 1669 Etna eruption.
 It was hit by another earthquake in 1693, which resulted in the death of about 12,000 people (63% population at the time).

 Geography

-The province of Catania was one of nine provinces in the island of Sicily which is the largest island in the Mediterranean Sea.
-It met the Ionian Sea at the north-east.
-The Province of Caltanissetta and the Province of Enna lay to the west, the Province of Ragusa and the Province of Siracusa lay to the south, and the Province of Messina lay to the north.
+The province of Catania was one of nine provinces in the island of Sicily, the largest island in the Mediterranean Sea.
+It met the Ionian Sea at the northeast.
+The province of Caltanissetta and the province of Enna lay to the west, the province of Ragusa and the province of Siracusa lay to the south, and the province of Messina lay to the north.
 It also had the largest active volcano of Europe, Mount Etna.
 The provincial capital and largest commune was the city of Catania.